ema/website/_posts/2014-05-23-a-very-brief-history-of-australia.rst

 This post is mostly a sum-up of the Wikipedia page `History of Australia`_, with some content taken from `History of the British Empire`_.
-Both texts are available under a Creative Commons Attribution-ShareAlike License.
+Both texts are available under the `Creative Commons Attribution-ShareAlike License`_.

 I do not seem to be able to learn about a new topic without taking notes: in this case I have decided to publish my work, hoping that someone will find it useful.
 Some very important themes such as the Gold Rush and Australian History during the World Wars have been impudently ignored.

 .. _History of the British Empire: http://en.wikipedia.org/wiki/History_of_the_British_Empire
 .. _History of Australia: http://en.wikipedia.org/wiki/History_of_Australia
+.. _Creative Commons Attribution-ShareAlike License: https://en.wikipedia.org/wiki/Wikipedia:Text_of_Creative_Commons_Attribution-ShareAlike_3.0_Unported_License

 Indigenous Australians
 ======================